nicalpi/nicalpi.com/_posts/2023-09-12-why-your-team-is-not-asking-questions-and-how-to-fix.md

 ### 9. Regular Check-ins

-Remember to underestimate the power of a one-on-one.
+Remember to not underestimate the power of a one-on-one.

 These private conversations can be the perfect setting for questions that team members might hesitate to ask in public.